Tomcc/tomcc.github.io/_posts/2014-07-22-test-stuff.md

 * every time the flood fill tries to exit the boundaries of the chunk through a face, add the face to the set
 * when the flood fill is done, connect together all the faces that were added to the set.

-Try to place/remove opaque blocks in this javascript thing here to see how it works in practice:
+Try to place/remove opaque blocks in this javascript thing here to see how it would work in practice in a 2D chunk:

 <canvas id="example1" width="610" height="610"
 style="border:1px solid #000000;">